-Summary Camel pose (ustrasana) is an intermediate kneeling backbend that strengthens the erector spinae, rhomboids, trapezius, and glutes while deeply stretching the hip flexors, quadriceps, abdominals, and chest.
-It comes in two variants: the supported version (hands on lower back) and the full expression (hands reaching to the heels).
-A 2017 meta-analysis in the journal Pain Medicine found that yoga interventions including backbend postures significantly reduced chronic low back pain and functional disability compared to non-exercise controls (Cramer et al., 2013).
-The critical form cue: lead with your chest lifting up, not your lower back hinging backward.
-Hips stay directly over the knees the entire time.
-Requiring no equipment, camel pose is one of the best daily counterbalances to desk posture and hip flexor tightness.
+Summary Camel pose (ustrasana) is an intermediate kneeling backbend that strengthens the erector spinae, rhomboids, mid and lower trapezius, and glutes while deeply stretching the hip flexors, quadriceps, abdominals, and chest.
+It comes in two main variants: the supported version with hands on the lower back, and the full expression with hands reaching to the heels.
+The defining form cue is to lead with your chest lifting up, not your lower back hinging backward, with hips staying directly over the knees the entire time.
+Requiring no equipment beyond an optional mat, camel pose scales from beginner (hands-on-hips, focus on thoracic extension) to advanced (full hands-on-heels with deep spinal extension), and is one of the best daily counterbalances to desk posture and hip flexor tightness.

 If you spend most of your day sitting, your body is stuck in a forward fold you never asked for.
 Chest collapsed, hip flexors shortened, thoracic spine rounded.
 Camel pose reverses that pattern in a single movement.
 It's a full-front-body opener that stretches everything sitting tightens and strengthens everything sitting weakens.